 Dinnerly Review Final Thoughts

-With Dinnerly, you will have everything you need to prepare a simple, basic meal.
-Overall, the company had to decide to cut costs somewhere to offer affordable meals—but instead of cutting back quality, they’ve cut back on the options.
+With their lean approach you will have everything you need to prepare a simple, basic meal.
+Overall, the company had to decide to cut costs somewhere—but instead of cutting back quality, they’ve cut back on the options.

-By providing fewer options, they can manage costs and have been able to maintain price leadership over the best meal kit services.
+By providing fewer options, they can manage costs and have been able to maintain their low cost leadership over the best meal delivery services.
 The focus is on producing healthy meals that are tasty and easy to make.